hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 Road map
 ********

-There are many tools, packages and scripts, that can be used to manage Braiins OS+.
+There are many tools, packages, and scripts that can be used to manage Braiins OS+.
 For better navigation, use the following tree:

  * Install Braiins OS+